redpanda-data/connect/website/docs/components/processors/process_field.md

      lib/processor/process_field.go
 -->

+DEPRECATED: This component is deprecated and will be removed in the next major version release.
+Please consider moving onto [alternative components](#alternatives).

 A processor that extracts the value of a field [dot path](/docs/configuration/field_paths) within payloads according to a specified [codec](#codec), applies a list of